Methodology

 HE Provider Tariff Groupings

-Providers have been grouped into low, medium and high tariff providers based on the normalised mean tariff score of their intake.
+Providers have been grouped into low, medium and high tariff providers based on the mean tariff score of their intake.

-The cohort used for the calculation is UK domiciled full-time first year entrants to undergraduate courses at UK Higher Education Providers who are aged under 21.
+The cohort used for the calculation is English domiciled full-time first year entrants to undergraduate courses at UK Higher Education Providers who are aged under 21.
 The providers relate to those providing returns to the HESA Student Record and Alternative Provider Record.

 The UCAS points used in the calculation for the current year are shown below for A level grades: